shahnoorgit/reflecta-case10/README.md

 #### Option 1: Using pushenv (Recommended) 🔒

-[pushenv](https://github.com/shahnoorgit/pushenv) is an open-source tool (maintained by the author of this project) that lets you securely share and manage environment variables with encrypted storage.
+[pushenv](https://github.com/shahnoorgit/pushenv) is an open-source tool (maintained by shahnoor mujawar) that lets you securely share and manage environment variables with encrypted storage.
 Perfect for team collaboration!

 ```bash
 # Install pushenv globally